drycc-addons/service-catalog/docs/devguide.md

   versions of `kubectl`
 * [Helm](https://helm.sh) (Tiller) installed in your Kubernetes cluster and the `helm` binary in your `PATH`
-* To be pre-authenticated to a Docker registry (if using a remote cluster)
+* To be pre-authenticated to a Container registry (if using a remote cluster)

 **Note:** It is not generally useful to run service catalog components outside a Kubernetes cluster.
-As such, our build process only supports compilation of linux/amd64 binaries suitable for execution within a Docker container.
+As such, our build process only supports compilation of linux/amd64 binaries suitable for execution within a container.

 ## Workflow
 We can set up the repo by following a process similar to the [dev guide for k8s]( https://github.com/kubernetes/community/blob/master/contributors/devel/development.md#1-fork-in-the-cloud)